YamHorin/Computational-learning-seminar-2024/README.md

 python3 main.py
 ```

-## tools that we use in the project
+## tools that we use in the project AND NEEDED TO BE INSTALLED IN ORDER TO RUN

 ## DOCKER